Essential Duties and Responsibilities

 • Problem solving skills and the ability to lead, instruct, handle a large variety of details and to work with all levels of organization.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is frequently required to stand.
-The employee is occasionally required to walk; sit; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; talk or hear; and taste or smell.
-The employee must frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 75 pounds.
-On rare occasions it will require lifting heavy objects over forty pounds.
+While performing the duties of this job, the employee is frequently required to sit; use hands and fingers to handle objects, tools, or controls; reach with hands and arms; and talk or hear.
+The employee is occasionally required to stand; walk; climb or balance; stoop, kneel, crouch, or crawl; and taste or smell.
+The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.